-Find out how to apply and submit an advance notice.
+Find out how to create and submit an advance notice.

 Advance notices are used when one person intends to grant a deed to another that will be registered in the Land Register of Scotland: for example, a transfer of ownership or a loan.

-An advance notice doesn't freeze the land register, but a deed to which an advance notice relates will be given preference for a 35-day calendar period.
+An advance notice doesn't freeze the land register, but a deed to which an advance notice relates will be given preference for a defined period.

-This means that, during the 35-day period, the deed is protected from the implications of:
+This period lasts for 35 days and means that, during this period, the deed is protected from the implications of:

-- another deed relating to the same land a granted to a third party that enters the register first
+- another deed relating to the same land being granted to a third party that enters the register first

 - an inhibition or other document registered in the Register of Inhibitions during the 35-day period